BIRSBiointegration/Hackathon/scNMT-seq/README.md

 # Background
-This study focuses on emerging assays that combine transcriptome and epigenome profiles from the same single cell, as well as the application of data integration methods to uncover the correlation structure between information from these datasets and to understand the coordination between epigenetic and transcriptomics layers in developmental and disease cell biology.
-Epigenomics sequencing methodologies are still at their infancy for single cells.
-We will analyse a set of data from the scNMT-seq to study mouse gastrulation.
+This study focuses on emerging assays that combine transcriptome and epigenome profiles from the same single cell, as well as the application of data integration methods to uncover the correlation structure between these datasets and to understand the coordination between epigenetic and transcriptomics layers in developmental and disease cell biology.
+Epigenomics sequencing methodologies at single cell resolution are still at their infancy.
+We will analyse a set of data from a [scNMT-seq](https://www.nature.com/articles/s41467-018-03149-4) study to analyse mouse gastrulation.

 ![Schematic description of scNMT-seq (from Ricard Argelaguet's gitHub page.)](scnmt-seq.png)

 ## Key article

-Argelaguet *et al.* 2019 is available at  https://www.biorxiv.org/content/10.1101/519207v1. (this paper has been accepted for publication)
+Argelaguet *et al.* 2019 is available at https://www.biorxiv.org/content/10.1101/519207v1 (this paper has been accepted for publication).

 # Data